 Alternative Quick Hand Treatments

-If the above hand spa at home seems as too much work for you, try the following quick pampering at-home hand treatments.
+If the above hand spa at home seems as too much work for you, try the following quick home spa treatment for hands.
 In fact, these are great options when you are short on time or as a mid-week quick pampering.

-√ Patchology Perfect Ten Self-Warming Hand Mask ($10 at Amazon).
+√ Patchology Perfect Ten Self-Warming Hand Mask (at Amazon).
 Self-warming and softening gloves that are infused with coconut, macadamia oil, rosehip oil, shea butter, omega 7, antioxidants, and other deeply moisturizing ingredients.
 This treatment takes only 10 minutes.

 √ You can also incorporate tools like hand spa machines, electric brushes, face rollers, microcurrents and such to rejuvenate your hands at home.
 For ultimate relaxation try Conair HydroSpa Massaging Hand Sauna (on Amazon)